-investment would slow down, due to some businesses moving a proportion of their activity out of the UK, but also as a result of the diminished growth prospects of that particular sector within the UK.
+- there would be no change in investment levels; - investment would slow down, due to some businesses moving a proportion of their activity out of the UK.
+This would result in a decrease in investment, proportional to the diminished level of activity in the UK; - investment would adjust based on changes to public spending plans. - investment would slow down, due to some businesses moving a proportion of their activity out of the UK, but also as a result of the diminished growth prospects of that particular sector within the UK.
 This could further dampen investment intentions within the UK, as multi-national organisations within those sectors may choose to divert a disproportionate amount of their investment to countries with better growth prospects.

-In the last case, expectations of diminished growth prospects may stem from factors such as lack of single market access, or skill shortages that have been further exacerbated by migration restrictions.
-Expectations for growth may also dampen in sectors which rely heavily on cooperation with other member states or funding from the EU.
+In the last case, expectations of diminished growth prospects may stem from factors such as lack of Single Market access, or skill shortages that have been further exacerbated by migration restrictions.
+Expectations for growth may also dampen in sectors that rely heavily on cooperation with other member states or funding from the EU.
 The mechanisms through which expectations of sectoral growth may diminish were not explicitly accounted for when developing the economic and modelling assumptions.
 A judgement was taken on which of these are most applicable at a sectoral level.

 Implicitly, no further judgements were taken on the impact of FDI on investment, including the potential impacts diminished FDI may have on productivity.
-However, our economic and modelling assumptions for investment are broadly in line with published studies which do consider the link between FDI and investment, at the UK-aggregate level.
+However, our economic and modelling assumptions for investment are broadly in line with published studies which do consider the link between FDI and investment at the UK-aggregate level.